Safe Bones for Dogs: What Bones Are Best?

 Smaller dogs may be fine chewing on the big marrow bones because they can’t crunch through them.
 However, they have zero scaling effect.
 I already hear some of you protesting: “But my dog loves big bones!!
 He likes to work at the bone marrow!”
 In reality, nature intended canines to hunt for birds, rodents, rabbits, goats and perhaps deer.
 Most dogs would simply not dare go anywhere near a buffalo or a cow and if they did, these large animals would not be the mainstay of their diet.

-In my opinion, feeding these bones is safe if they are raw.
-Dogs have very strong stomach acids and bones dissolve to smaller pieces before they move into the intestines.
+In my opinion, feeding dogs chicken bones is safe if they are raw.
+Dogs have very strong stomach acids and bones dissolve into smaller pieces before they move into the intestines.
 The same applies to seemingly sharper bone fragments.
-Dogs have evolved very strong stomach and intestinal walls and the fear of intestinal perforation is just another myth invented by pet food companies.
+Dogs have evolved very strong stomach and intestinal walls, and the fear of intestinal perforation is just another myth invented by pet food companies.

-I do not make or sell pet food and have no reason to recommend bones other than for your dog’s health benefits.
+I do not make or sell pet food and have no reason to recommend bones other than for your dog's health and wellbeing.

 Bone meal is not a good idea!